 Note: The order does not matter if you enter more than one host name.

 Okta recommends that you enter the fully qualified domain name (FQDN) of your IWA host servers.
 If you do not, you will also need to toggle the following values to TRUE:

 - Right click the Value column for each of the above and toggle the value to True.

 - Click OK.

 IWA capability is enabled automatically in Chrome on OS/X, and just like on Windows, the capability is governed by a allowlist.
 If a site asks your browser to provide the Kerberos ticket, the browser only provides the ticket if the site is on the allowlist.

 - Create a Kerberos ticket for the account:

-. . . replacing email@example.com with your actual username and domain.
-Enter your password when prompted.
+Replace email@example.com with your username and domain and then enter your password when prompted.